Tumi Robe Nirobe

-Tumi Robe Nirobe (English: your voice in the silence) is a Bengali romance television series which aired on Bengali General Entertainment Channel Zee Bangla.
+Tumi Robe Nirobe (English: your voice in the silence) (2014) is a Bengali romance television series which aired on Bengali General Entertainment Channel Zee Bangla.
 The show was telecast from Monday to Saturday.

 Plot

 The plot revolves around the love story of two special people, Jheel (Shweta Bhattacharya) and Sanju (Shubhankar Saha).
 They are both disabled.
-Jheel is the lead dancer of a group called Taal.
-This dance group is again special because all the performers of this group are disabled.
-Jheel has a sister Dighi who is also disabled.
+Jheel is the lead dancer of a dance group called Taal.
+This dance group is also special because all the performers in the group are disabled.
+Jheel has a sister, Dighi, who is also disabled.
 These two orphan sisters are trying to live their lives against all odds.
-In the course of time Jheel and Sanju meet through Sanju's father (Arjun Chakraborty).
+In the course of time, Jheel and Sanju meet through Sanju's father (Arjun Chakraborty).
 How Jheel and Sanju develop the most special relationship is the story of Tumi Robe Nirobe.